parkavi2905/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-LeetCode Solutions in C, Java and MySQL
+My solutions to LeetCode problems in C, Java and MySQL